jcmoyer/html-dsl/README.md

 ### `element:addattr(name, value)`

 Adds an attribute to the element.
+Attempting to add an attribute when one already exists with the same name will result in the first one being overwritten.
+When `value` is a `string`, embedded quotation marks will be escaped; otherwise, `value` remains untouched.

 #### Example